-Our goal is to lead the industry in providing IP network services that ensure the safe, fast, and reliable delivery of applications to any user, anywhere, anytime-regardless of a user's location or where the application resides.
-These services include availability, security, performance, mobility, and identity.
+Our goal is to lead the industry in providing application services that ensure the safe, fast, and reliable delivery of applications to any user, anywhere, anytime regardless of a user's location or where the application resides.
+These services include availability, security, and performance.
 They also include managing and orchestrating resources, as well as coordinating services across multiple data centers, networks, and cloud-based resources.
 Our products are designed to provide strategic points of control throughout the IT infrastructure that allow business policies to be implemented where information is exchanged.
 Key components of our strategy include: